-- 4. The inspections requirement creates great security risks to women and children staying in those shelters that keep their locations confidential.
+4. The inspections requirement creates great security risks to women and children staying in those shelters that keep their locations confidential.
 The license-and therefore the government inspections-is a precondition for shelters and safehouses to apply and qualify for the license, and therefore government funding.
 AZKZ's Zagreb shelter has operated for 25 years in a classified location that remains an official state secret, as formally contracted between the City of Zagreb and the Government of Croatia.
-Without this license, AZKZ will be unable to operate, and it will be disqualified from applying for critical government funds that it has received and relied upon for the past eight years. - 5.
-AZKZ's shelter performs the critical and necessary services to protect the civil and political rights of domestic violence victims, particularly the right to life and security of person.
-AZKZ's shelter location is protected to the extent that even long-term associates of AZKZ, police, courts, and other institutions do not know the address of this shelter.
-This confidentiality is unique to AZKZ's shelter, and it is the only one of its kind in the entire country.
+Without this license, AZKZ will be unable to operate, and it will be disqualified from applying for critical government funds that it has received and relied upon for the past eight years.

+5. AZKZ's shelter performs the critical and necessary services to prevent further acts of torture through its confidential location and to provide domestic violence victims